mac-theobio/McMasterPandemic/CONTRIBUTING.md

 ### TMB objective function returns NaN

 There are several ways for the objective function to come back as a NaN.
-When this happens it can be useful to run the simulate method within the TMB object.
+When this happens it can be used to run the simulate method within the TMB object.
 This simulate method might return a series of warnings, which can be useful for generating hypotheses about why the likelihood came out as a NaN.
 It can also be helpful in these cases to set `options(warn = 2)` so that warnings halt execution.
 By halting, one may inspect the parameters that were used during at the time of the warning, by looking in the `env$last.par` component within the TMB object.

 See https://kaskr.github.io/adcomp/_book/Errors.html#floating-point-exception for another approach using GDB.
 Unfortunately this doesn't appear to be available for mac os (related discussion: https://github.com/ArduPilot/ardupilot/issues/1941), so I prefer just using the simulate method.

+## Types of `flexmodel`

+* `flexmodel` used for simulations that are not guided by calibrations
+* `flexmodel_to_calibrate` used to pass to an optimizer
+* `flexmodel_calibrated` used to simulate from a calibrated model

 ## Parameters for TMB Objects